Blending

 Don't break the order

-To make blending work for multiple objects we have to draw the farthest object first and the closest object as last.
+To make blending work for multiple objects we have to draw the most distant object first and the closest object last.
 The normal non-blended objects can still be drawn as normal using the depth buffer so they don't have to be sorted.
-We do have to make sure those are drawn first before drawing the (sorted) transparent objects.
+We do have to make sure they are drawn first before drawing the (sorted) transparent objects.
 When drawing a scene with non-transparent and transparent objects the general outline is usually as follows:

 - Draw all opaque objects first.